FedoraCoin (TIPS) Achieves Market Cap of $2.11 Million

-FedoraCoin (CURRENCY:TIPS) traded up 0% against the dollar during the 1-day period ending at 18:00 PM E.T. on December 22nd.
-One FedoraCoin coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-FedoraCoin has a market capitalization of $2.11 million and approximately $38,111.00 worth of FedoraCoin was traded on exchanges in the last 24 hours.
-In the last seven days, FedoraCoin has traded up 1.9% against the dollar.
+FedoraCoin (CURRENCY:TIPS) traded 1.2% lower against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on December 24th.
+One FedoraCoin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+During the last week, FedoraCoin has traded 7% higher against the U.S. dollar.
+FedoraCoin has a total market capitalization of $2.11 million and $17,010.00 worth of FedoraCoin was traded on exchanges in the last 24 hours.

 - Hellenic Coin (HNC) traded up 3.8% against the dollar and now trades at $3.68 or 0.00010892 BTC.